Faculty

 MFA, California College of Arts and Crafts

-Marco Klee Fallani attended the Istituto d’Arte di Porta Romana and the Accademia di Belle Arti in Florence before getting his MFA in 1993.
-Fallani has participated in numerous shows in painting and sculpture, winning awards such as the Premio della Pittura from the city of Lucca.
-He worked as a set designer for Luca Ronconi’s production Lo Specchio, collaborated on the making of the monument to Joe Louis for the city of Detroit, and prepared the moulds and plaster casts of the Gugliemo pulpit for the Cathedral Works Museum of Pisa.
-His private works include a bronze portrait bust for a German government official, a series of paintings for Ron Dennis, and a large-scale painting, The Citation of the Mona Lisa, for the Gherardini Company.
-In 2005, Syracuse Florence commissioned him to sculpt a life-size figure in terracotta, The Huntress, for the Villa Rossa garden; and in 2006, he designed the set for the Syracuse University – Maggio Musicale operatic co-production of Maurice Sendak’s Where the Wild Things Are.
+Marco Klee Fallani has participated in numerous shows in painting and sculpture, winning awards like the Premio della Pittura from the city of Lucca.
+He worked as a set designer for Luca Ronconi’s production Lo Specchio, helped produce the monument to Joe Louis for the City of Detroit, and prepared the molds and plaster casts of the Gugliemo pulpit for the Cathedral Works Museum of Pisa.
+His privately-owned works include a bronze portrait bust for a German government official, a series of paintings for Ron Dennis, and a large-scale painting, The Citation of the Mona Lisa, for the Gherardini Company.
 His paintings and sculptures have been exhibited in Italy, the U.S. and Netherlands.
-Fallani teaches sculpture, drawing and ceramics at Syracuse Florence.

 Laura Fenelli